haesleinhuepf/napari-simpleitk-image-processing/README.md

     conda install -c conda-forge napari
     pip install napari-simpleitk-image-processing

+Note: This plugin is not compatible with napari 0.6.0 or later.

 ## Features

 The user can select categories of features for feature extraction in the user interface.
 These categories contain the following measurements: